 No. 61 is a small venue with a nice ambiance.
 It’s decorated with rustic dark wooden tables in a surprisingly un-hipster-esque way.
 Don’t worry, though, the sommelier has plenty of tattoos to weigh up.
 The menu is up on the wall on a chalkboard (but you get a printed copy too, thankfully).
 You can choose between a main course priced at DKK 195, a two-course menu for DKK 275 or the full three-course menu discreetly priced at DKK 325.
 In either case, you have a choice between two different starters, mains, and desserts.
 There’s a cheaper wine menu that cost DKK 65 per glass or a more expensive one costing DKK 95 per glass.
 Tasty food, a friendly host and a relaxing atmosphere combined made this our favorite place in Odense!

-Eat a Classic Lunch by Thomas Pasfall
+French-Nordic Fare by Thomas Pasfall

 During our explorations of the city, in particular looking for traces of H.C.
 Andersen’s history, we stumbled upon an unspoiled oasis in the city center: Restaurant Under Lindetræet.
 The restaurant is, as the name implies, located right under a big linden tree.
 It also happens to be a neighbor with the childhood home of H.C.
 Andersen.
 Boom!
 Checked that point off our list.
 We found a table outside in the sun and ordered a beer from the local brewery Ugly Duck Brewing Co.
-I wonder where they got the name from … There wasn’t room (in our stomachs) to eat here this day, but we’ll be sure to check out the Fairytale Menu next time.
+I wonder where they got the name from… There wasn’t room (in our stomachs) to eat here this day, but we’ll be sure to check out the Fairytale Menu next time.

-Enjoy a Japanese Kaiseki Inspired Dinner at Goma
+Japanese Kaiseki-Inspired Dinner at Goma

 Our last dinner in Odense, and our last meal before we left Fyn to head for Lolland was at Goma.
 This Japanese style restaurant offers a varied menu of sushi, snacks, and smaller courses.
 You can choose between sushi menus and sushi omakase menus (where the chef decide), or choose freely from the à la carte menu to have a kaiseki inspired experience.